Back to Blog

 Availability on VESSL Cloud

 All of the above GPUs are available through VESSL Cloud.
-Some can be provisioned instantly from the console, while others are available through our sales team.
+Some can be provisioned instantly from the platform, while others are available through our sales team.

 GPUs on VESSL Cloud are all SXM-based (except L40S and RTX Pro 6000).
 As a Persistent GPU Cloud, your workspace environment — packages, data, and configurations — is preserved even when you pause your GPU.